The magical Algarve coast in southern Portugal is one of the most popular summer destinations in Europe, and with good reason.

 Lagos

 Among the top things to do in Lagos are all the water sports like scuba diving, surfing, SUP, and snorkeling.
-But there are also spectacular beaches like Camilo beach to explore.
+But there are also fun boat trips to take in Lagos to see caves and rock formations, and not to mention the spectacular beaches like Dona Ana Beach and Camilo Beach to explore.

 One of my favorite places to explore next to Lagos is Ponta da Piedade with its astounding rock formations.
 You can drive or walk there from Lagos town, but you can also hop on a boat trip to explore this amazing piece of coast.